ImamAzim/pytolino/README.rst

-    ebook_id = client.upload(EPUB_FILE_PATH) # return a unique id that can be used for reference client.add_collection(epub_id, 'science fiction') # add the previous book to the collection science-fiction client.delete_ebook(epub_id) # delete the previousely uploaded ebook client.logout()
+    ebook_id = client.upload(EPUB_FILE_PATH) # return a unique id that can be used for reference client.add_collection(epub_id, 'science fiction') # add the previous book to the collection science-fiction client.delete_ebook(epub_id) # delete the previousely uploaded ebook inventory = client.get_inventory() # get a list of all the books on the cloud and their metadata client.logout()